• Skip to Content

 AUTO 121 Manual Transmission and Drivetrain Systems 2 Units

-This course will prepare students to diagnose and repair front and rear wheel drive manual transmission systems, clutches, drive lines, differentials, and CV axles.
-Planetary, helical, hypoid, bevel, and straight cut gear systems will be studied including ratio calculation and torque multiplication.
-Overhaul practices, including teardown, measurement, inspection, repair, and reassembly will be covered.
-Four wheel drive systems such as automatic locking hubs, transfer cases, and electronic drivetrain systems are also studied to prepare students for the ASE Manual Transmission Exam.
+This course will prepare students to diagnose and repair front and rear-wheel drive manual transmission systems, clutches, drive lines, differentials, and CV axles.
+Various gear designs will be studied, including helical, hypoid, bevel, and straight cut gear systems, and their influence on ratio calculation and torque multiplication.
+Overhaul practices such as teardown, measurement, inspection, repair, and reassembly will be covered.
+Four-wheel drive systems, including automatic locking hubs, transfer cases, and electronic drive-train systems, are also explored to prepare students for the A3 Manual Drive Train & Axles ASE Exam.

 Lecture Hours: 1 Lab Hours: 3 Repeatable: No Grading: L